panzhiyi/SuperDiffusion/README.md

 For each dataset and protocol, the top three results are highlighted in red, blue and green, respectively.
 The   ↑/↓ sign indicates that the value is positively/negatively related with the performance.

-<center>Tabel 1. performance statistics of unsupervised algorithms</center>
+<center>Tabel 1.
+Performance statistics of unsupervised algorithms</center>

 ![](./img/unsupervised.png)

-<center>Tabel 2. performance statistics of supervised algorithms</center>
+<center>Tabel 2.
+Performance statistics of supervised algorithms</center>

 ![](./img/supervised.png)